Q Desert island food?

 Q Favourite kitchen gadget?

-Q Favourite music to cook to and why?
+Q Favourite music to cook to?

 Q Perfect menu?